 Lesson Plan - Get It!

-Based on what you see in the image above, in what country do you think this photo was taken?
+Based on what you see in the image below, in what country do you think this photo was taken?
 Explain to your parent or teacher the reasoning behind your guess.

-The rickshaws driving in the street probably gave you an indication of the part of the world where the picture was taken.
-There are roughly 35,000 McDonald's fast food restaurants, and they are spread throughout 119 countries, including India.
+The Chinese symbols on the buildings probably gave you an indication of the part of the world where the picture was taken.
+There are roughly 35,000 McDonald's fast food restaurants, and they are spread throughout 119 countries, including China.
 McDonald's offers up a great case study in examples of terms you will learn about today: cultural variation, cultural leveling, and cultural diffusion.

 If you haven't already done so, complete the previous lesson in this series, found under Related Lessons in the right-hand sidebar, to learn the aspects that are common to all cultures.

-- Review the meaning of "culture" by studying this graphic:
+- Review the meaning of "culture" by studying this What Is Culture? infographic, courtesy of RioMar Villages.

 - While reading the first 12 paragraphs of Horace Miner's article, Body Ritual among the Nacirema (©American Anthropologist, 58:3, June 1956), write down cultural practices and beliefs that seem odd to you.
 When you have read those 12 paragraphs, discuss with your parent or teacher what you wrote down.